theupshift/chrdev/posts/2020-09-01-Simple-Time-lapse-with-a-Raspberry-Pi.md

 ## Directory listing of snapshots

-You can expose a web server on port 80 to easily list all images (and timelapses) taken in the folder `/home/pi/snapshots`.
+You can expose a web server on port 80 to easily list all images (and time-lapses) taken in the folder `/home/pi/snapshots`.

 Start the server at boot by adding the following to your crontab